ncatlab/nlab-content/pages/3/3/3/0/333/content.md

 * the noncommutative analog of the structure of a [[Riemannian manifold]] with a spin structure in terms of generalized [[Dirac operator]]s $D$ acting on a representation space of the algebra $A$.
 Metric information on the space is then encoded in the spectrum of $D$.

-For that reason [[Connes]]' noncommutative manifolds are well described as **spectral geometry**.
-The Dirac operator is of course very much related to the quantized differential calcuolus of Connes.
+For that reason [[Alain Connes|Connes]]' noncommutative manifolds are well described as **spectral geometry**.
+The Dirac operator is, of course, very much related to the quantized differential calculus of Connes.

 * Noncommutative measure spaces are represented by noncommutative von Neumann algebras.